camylawojcik/Investment/README.md

 ### Solution:
 Considering the complexity to solve a higher degree polynomial equation, I decided to use a search-based method.
 I observed that the solution converged well after less than a 500 iterations.
 This approach reduces development complexity, as well as memory and processing consumption.
 This assumption may vary if the dataset is very large.

+**Selic Rate:** As there is no Selic rate for future dates, I considered the most recent daily rate available until day D (01/08/2020).
+Using this daily rate, I have accumulated this value for the entire investment period.

+The Selic Rate was obtained from the official Central Bank API: https://api.bcb.gov.br/dados/serie/bcdata.sgs.11/dados?formato=json

 ### Completed tasks:

 - <s>Read an CSV file with the assets;</s>